tale-toul/ocp-aws/README.md

 The architecture used is based on the one descrived in [this reference document](https://access.redhat.com/sites/default/files/attachments/ocp-on-aws-8.pdf) from Red Hat.

 One provider is defined (https://www.terraform.io/docs/configuration/providers.html) to create the resources in AWS.
-A credentials file is created with the following format:
+A credentials file containing the access key ID and the access key secret is created with the following format:

 ```
 [default]